-If you or a loved one broke a bone while in a car accident in New Orleans, you may be able to sue the other driver if their negligence caused the accident to happen.
+If you or a loved one broke a bone while in a car accident in New Orleans, you may be able to sue the other driver if their negligence caused the accident.

 Victims May Be Able to Get Compensation for Their Bone Injuries

-Bone injuries can lead to several forms of damages, which your New Orleans broken bones lawyer can list and define when demanding compensation on your behalf.
-Whether you are filing a claim or lawsuit, you may be able to get compensation for different categories of damages, provided you present evidence that shows the extent of loss you suffered.
+Broken bone injuries can lead to several forms of damages, which your lawyer can list and define when demanding compensation on your behalf.
+Whether you are filing a claim or lawsuit in our New Orleans office, you may be able to be compensated for different categories of damages, provided you present evidence that shows the extent of loss you suffered.

-You can call (504) 777-7777 for a free case review and to sign up with our law firm to commence the legal process.
+You can receive a free case review and sign up with our law firm to commence the legal process.
 A team member may ask a series of questions to gauge how much loss you endured and whether you might expect to experience further loss as we start litigation procedures.

 The following are examples of the types of damages car accident victims may receive after suffering a broken bone injury.

 The most apparent damage to claim after fracturing a bone is medical expenses.
 Your lawyer may request access to your medical records and receive copies of your medical bills to calculate the total costs for the treatments your bone fracture required.
 Note that not every medical expense will come from a hospital or clinic but may also include costs from pharmacies and medical equipment stores.

 - Imaging exams, such as X-rays, MRIs, and CT scans

 - Casting and follow-up appointments

 - Support devices, such as wheelchairs, slings, crutches, and walking boots